Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Introduction

 We now consider a proper submersion $\pi:M\to B$ between manifolds.
-On the one hand, a bundle of $R$-modules $V$ can be pushed forward along $\pi$ by taking fibre-wise cohomology.
-In sheaf theoretic terms, one considers the higher derived images $R^{i}\pi_{*}(V)$.

-On the other hand, for every cohomology theory $E^{*}$ represented by a spectrum $E$ we have the Becker-Gottlieb transfer Via the cycle map we can compare the sheaf-theoretic push-forward with the Becker-Gottlieb transfer in algebraic $K$-theory.
-We are led to the following equality in $KR^{0}(M)$:
+On the one hand, an $R$-bundle $V$ can be pushed forward along $\pi$ by taking fibre-wise cohomology.
+In sheaf theoretic terms, one considers the higher derived images $R^{i}\pi_{*}(V)$ as $R$-bundles on $B$.
+On the other hand, for every cohomology theory $E^{*}$ represented by a spectrum $E$, we have the Becker-Gottlieb transfer $\tr:E^{*}(M)\to E^{*}(B)$.
+Via the cycle map we can compare the sheaf-theoretic push-forward with the Becker-Gottlieb transfer in algebraic $K$-theory.
+We {have} the following equality in $KR^{0}(B)$:

 The Bismut-Lott index theorem \cite{MR1303026} implies that \eqref{jan2101} holds true in $H^{p}(B;\R)$ after application of {the} regulator $r_{\sigma,p}$ described above.
-The equality \eqref{jan2101} in $KR^{0}(M)$ itself is a consequence of the Dwyer-Weiss-Williams index theorem \cite{MR1982793}.
+The equality \eqref{jan2101} in $KR^{0}(B)$ itself is a consequence of the Dwyer-Weiss-Williams index theorem \cite{MR1982793}.

 The fundamental question considered in \cite{bg} concerned the refinement of \eqref{jan2101} to differential algebraic $K$-theory.
-First of all, in \cite{bg} we construct a differential Becker-Gottlieb transfer for every differential cohomology theory $\hat E$.
+First of all, in \cite{bg} we construct a differential Becker-Gottlieb transfer

+for every (Hopkins-Singer) differential cohomology theory $\hat E^{*}$.
 This differential refinement of $\tr$ depends on the additional choice of a Riemannian structure $g^{\pi}$ on $\pi$.

-If $(V,h^{V})$ is a bundle of $R$-modules with geometry we define geometries $h_{L^{2}}^{R^{i}\pi_{*}(V)}$ on the bundles $R^{i}\pi_{*}V$ using fibre-wise Hodge theory.
-These constructions allow to lift both sides of \eqref{jan2101} to differential algebraic $K$-theory.
+If $(V,h^{V})$ is a bundle of $R$-modules with geometry, then we define geometries $h_{L^{2}}^{R^{i}\pi_{*}(V)}$ on the bundles $R^{i}\pi_{*}V$ using fibre-wise Hodge theory.
+These constructions allow {us} to lift both sides of \eqref{jan2101} to differential algebraic $K$-theory.
 A simple check using the local version of the Bismut-Lott index theorem \cite{MR1303026} shows that the naive differential version of \eqref{jan2101} is not true.
-But the theory of Bismut-Lott provides a natural candidate for a correction term which can be expressed in terms of a higher analytic torsion form $\cT(\pi,g^{\pi},V,h^{V})$.
-We refer to \cite{bg} for details. {Quite generally} differential cohomology receives a map from differential forms which is denoted {by} the symbol $a$ as it appears in the following formula. \begin{con} The transfer index conjecture (TIC) predicts that
+But the theory of Bismut-Lott provides a natural candidate for a correction term, which can be expressed in terms of a higher analytic torsion form $\cT(\pi,g^{\pi},V,h^{V})\in \Omega^{-1}(B;C)$.
+We refer to \cite{bg} for details.
+In the following formula, $a$ denotes the map from differential forms to differential cohomology as in \eqref{diag:diff}. \begin{con}[{Transfer Index Conjecture (TIC)}] The equality